 The 10 a.m.-4 p.m. interactive program is free and open to the public and will feature reenactors renowned for interpreting life in West Virginia before and during its habitation by European explorers and settlers.

-Dave Bieri, an interpretive ranger for the New River Gorge National River, said the program will focus on survival skills of used by 18th-century Mingo, Shawnee, Delaware, and Cherokee hunting parties.
+Dave Bieri, an interpretive ranger for the New River Gorge National Park and Preserve, said the program will focus on survival skills of used by 18th-century Mingo, Shawnee, Delaware, and Cherokee hunting parties.

 "In late summer they were often engaged in harvesting and preserving garden foods and wild foods, while at the same time preparing for their winter hunts," Bieri said.